cysouw/diathesis/text/c06_prepositions.md

 **Further Examples**

-- Der Regen läuft mir in die Schuhe.
+- Der Regen läuft mir in die Schuhe. \
   Der Regen läuft in meine Schuhe.
-- Er steht mir zur Seite.
-Er steht zur meiner Seite.
+- Das Wasser steht mir bis zum Bauch. \
+  Das Wasser steht bis zu meinem Bauch.
-- Er schaut mir über die Schulter.
+- Er schaut mir über die Schulter. \
   Er schaut über meine Schulter
-- Das Hemd hing ihm aus der Hose.
+- Das Hemd hing ihm aus der Hose. \
   Das Hemd hing aus seiner Hose.
-- Ich steige dir auf die Füße.
+- Ich steige dir auf die Füße. \
   Ich steige auf deine Füße.
-- Ich falle dir vor die Füße.
-Ich falle vor deinen Füßen.
+- Ich falle dir vor die Füße. \
+  Ich falle vor deine Füßen.
-- Ich klopfe dir auf die Schulter.
+- Ich klopfe dir auf die Schulter. \
   Ich klopfe auf deine Schulter.
-- Die Biene sticht mir in den Arm.
+- Die Biene sticht mir in den Arm. \
   Die Biene sticht in meinen Arm.
-- Ich zwicke dir in die Wange.
+- Ich zwicke dir in die Wange. \
   Ich zwicke in deine Wange.

 **Notes**

-The verb *beißen* 'to bite' can also be used transitively with an accusative argument [@next a-c], or with the dative alternation [@next d,e], leading to two different options to encode the object of the biting.
+The verb *beißen* 'to bite' can be used transitively with an animate accusative argument [@next a], or with the dative alternation [@next b], leading to two different options to encode the object of the biting, cf. accusative *ihn* [@next a] with dative *ihm* [@next b].

 ::: ex
 a.
+Der Hund hat ihn gebissen. \
-Der Hund hat ihn ins Bein gebissen.
+   Der Hund hat *ihn* ins Bein gebissen.
 b.
-Der Hund hat ihn gebissen.
-c.
-Der Hund hat sein Bein gebissen.
-d.
-Der Hund hat in sein Bein gebissen.
+Der Hund hat in sein Bein gebissen. \
-e.
-Der Hund hat ihm ins Bein gebissen.
+   Der Hund hat *ihm* ins Bein gebissen.
 :::

 ### [ NALg | NALD ] Possessor-of-location to dative experiencer+accusative {#sec:prepositions-possessor-of-location-to-dative-experiencer-accusative}

 Similar to the previous alternation, the verbs in this group also alternate the possessor of the prepositional phrase with a dative.
-However, differently from the previous group, these verbs also have an accusative arguments.
+However, differently from the previous group, these verbs also have an accusative argument.
 These verbs are either causative alternants of the verbs from the previous group or verbs that allow for a resultative alternation (see [@sec:prepositions-intransitive-location-as-result]).

 ::: ex
 a.
 Ich lege den Brief auf deinen Schreibtisch.